0cjs/8bitdev/src/objects.md

-Given an arbitrary (properly aligned) address in the heap we cannot tell if it points to a cons cell or a heapdata object because it might point into the middle of a heapdata object; thus walking the entire heap must be done by starting at its lowest location in memory.
+Given an arbitrary (properly aligned) address in the heap we cannot tell if it points to a cons cell or a heapdata object because it might point into the middle of a heapdata object; thus walking the entire heap must be done by starting at its lowest location in memory or at a known-good pointer to an object.

-This allows us to tag pointers in the following way:
-- Heapdata headers are never pointers, because they must be distinguishable from pointers in order to determine that a heap object is not a cons cell.
-- Values with the least siginificant bit set are one of two types: an unsigned byte (or char) or a small (14-bit) signed integer.
-- Values with the least significant bit clear and a non-zero high address byte are pointers into the heap.
+### Reference/Pointer Tagging

+The different types of object references are determined by whether their most significant byte (MSByte) is zero and the values of their two least significant bits (LSbits).

+    MSByte LSbits   Type
+      00    %00     Fixed constant; no heap storage ≠00    %00     Pointer into heap
+     any    %01     Heapdata header; never an object reference any    %10     Character or unsigned byte; MSByte is char/byte value any    %11     Small (14-bit) signed integer (see below)

+Notes:
-- Values with the LSB clear and a zero high address byte are fixed constant objects identified by their location so that no heap storage is necessary for them.
-(The first 256 bytes of memory cannot be used for heap storage; this isn't a problem since most 8-bit processors have other more important uses for this anyway: zero page on 6800/6502 and interrupt vectors on the 8080.)
+- Because the fixed constants (MSbyte=0 LSbits=%00) share the format of pointers into the heap, addresses $00nn cannot be used for heap storage.
+Most 8-bit processors have other more important uses for this page anyway (zero page for 6800/6502; interrupt vectors for 8080).
+- Heapdata headers are not object references and appear in the heap only.
+Within the heap, this allows distingushing a cons cell (whose car is always an object reference) from a heapdata object.

 The following table shows the details of tagging and determining values. `x` represents a don't-care bit, but see below.
-Objects marked `R` may contain pointers themselves and need to be recursively followed by the GC.
+Objects marked `R` may contain further references and must be recursively followed by the GC.

     MSB LSB (binary) R  Description
-    00   000000 x0      nil
+    00   000000-00      nil
-    00   000001 x0      true, t
+    00   000001-00      true, t
-    00   ?????? x0      (other special values?)
+    00   ??????-00      (other special values?)
-    AA   aaaaaa x0   R  (AA≠00) pointer into heap
+    AA   aaaaaa-00   R  (AA≠00) pointer into heap, address AAaaaaaa00.
-    NN   000000 01      byte/char (unsigned) value NN
+    xx   000000-01      currently unused; could be a heapdata header?
-    LL   ffffff 01   R  heapdata header: length LL, format id ffffff (1-63) NN   nnnnnn 11      smallint: -8192 to 8191
+    LL   ffffff-01   R  heapdata header: length LL, format id ffffff (1-63) CC   000000-10      character or unsigned byte, value CC NN   nnnnnn-11      smallint: -8192 to 8191

-The `x` bit on pointers into the heap is available for use by the garbage collector.
-However, as an alternative a separate bit array could be allocated for this (one bit for every possible address on the heap, even those that may be in the middle of heapdata objects), increasing heap overhead by about 12.5%.
-(This would not be necessary for read-only heap areas.)
-A Schorr-Wait algorithm would require two bits.

 ### Heapdata Formats